Inside The London Library

 The Writers' Room

-Following an extensive programme of refurbishment The Writers' Room was opened in 2013.
-It can seat up to 26 at any one time and offers members state-of-the art working and studying facilities in an historic setting.
+The Writers' Room is one of the most intensively-used areas of the Library and has become a favoured space for industrious writing and study.
+It can seat up to 26 people at any one time and offers members state-of-the art working and studying facilities in a setting that strikingly balances modern and traditional design features.

 The Sackler Study